 About the Environmentally Preferable Purchasing Program

-EPA’s Environmentally Preferable Purchasing (EPP) Program helps the US federal government harness private sector innovation by utilizing marketplace standards and ecolabels to identify and procure environmentally preferable products and services.
-In turn, the program leverages the significant federal purchasing power to prevent pollution, realize lifecycle cost savings, and increase US industry competitiveness, in line with our obligations under both the National Technology Transfer and Advancement Act (NTTAA) (Section 12d) and the Pollution Prevention Act (PPA) (Section 6604).
+EPA’s Environmentally Preferable Purchasing (EPP) Program helps US federal government purchasers harness private sector innovation by utilizing marketplace standards and ecolabels to identify and procure environmentally preferable products and services.
+In doing so, the program supports efficiency in federal operations by giving federal procurement officials a convenient and streamlined way to make sense of over 460 environmental performance standards and ecolabels currently in the global marketplace.
+EPP leverages the significant federal purchasing power to prevent pollution, realize lifecycle cost savings, and increase US industry competitiveness, in line with statutory and regulatory mandates and goals and federal obligations under both the National Technology Transfer and Advancement Act (NTTAA) (Section 12d) and the Pollution Prevention Act (PPA) (Section 6604).

 Specifically, the Environmentally Preferable Purchasing (EPP) Program participates in consensus standards development to provide greater market clarity and definition around the manufacture and purchase of goods and services which are environmentally preferable and then supports the uptake of those standards in federal procurement.
 In FY 17, the EPP Program issued Recommendations of Specifications, Standards, and Ecolabels based on learnings from a multi-year pilot that included independent assessment using stakeholder-developed guidelines.

-According to the Green Electronics Council (GEC), “Over their lifetime, the 1.1 billion EPEAT-registered electronics purchased globally since 2006 will deliver significant environmental benefits.
-Compared to products not meeting EPEAT criteria, these electronics will result in the reduction of 39 million metric tons of greenhouse gasses, elimination of 670 metric tons of hazardous waste, and will reduce solid waste by the equivalent of 292 U.S. households’ annual waste.”
-Read more on GEC's webpage.ExitAdditionaly, EPEAT-registered products sold from 2012-2015 have resulted in a cost savings of $14 billion, the Council said.
+According to the Green Electronics Council (GEC), “Over their lifetime, the 1.32 billion EPEAT-registered electronics purchased globally since 2006 will deliver significant environmental benefits.
+Compared to products not meeting EPEAT criteria, these electronics will result in the reduction of 167 million metric tons of greenhouse gasses, elimination of 762 metric tons of hazardous waste, and will reduce solid waste by the equivalent of 430,000 U.S. households’ annual waste.”
+Read more on GEC's webpage.ExitAdditionally, in 2017, the federal government purchased 7.5 million EPEAT-registered products, resulting in a cost savings to the federal government of $217 million, the Council said.